fbpx

 If Owners/Operating companies don’t have the insight to utilize experienced Project & Construction Managers, described above then cost overruns on major industrial projects will continue.

-11. LACK OF PROJECT ORGANIZATION / ROLES & RESPONSIBILITY
+11. LACK OF PROJECT ORGANIZATION/ROLES & RESPONSIBILITY

-Many of these multimillion-dollar major complex industrial projects lack organization charts and reporting lines; Project Management / Project Control job descriptions, roles & responsibilities, and manpower loaded spreadsheets indicating start & finish dates that the Project / Construction team will be mobilized & de-mobilized from the project.
+Many of these multimillion-dollar major complex industrial projects lack organization charts and reporting lines; Project Management/Project Control job descriptions, roles & responsibilities, and manpower loaded spreadsheets indicating start & finish dates that the Project/Construction team will be mobilized & de-mobilized from the project.

 Failure to produce these documents can lead to individuals being on the project longer than required, resulting in potential cost overrun.

-Another issue is that new Engineering/Construction Management employees are not given initial on boarding information on project issues / procedures, that leads to these individuals spinning their wheels for the first 2 or 4 weeks of their assignment.
+Another issue is that new Engineering/Construction Management employees are not given initial on boarding information on project issues/procedures, that leads to these individuals spinning their wheels for the first 2 or 4 weeks of their assignment.

-12. FAILURE and LACK OF COST CONTROL
+12. FAILURE & LACK OF COST CONTROL

-No real proactive cost engineering / project cost control would lead to a cost overrun.
+No real proactive cost engineering/project cost control would lead to a cost overrun.

 The cost control many times does an “accounting” effort, compiled after the work has been completed.
 Lack of project control/cost control tools and procedures, together with limited proactive follow up to schedule slippage, and low field productivity will many times set the stage for cost overruns.

-13. INADEQUATE CONTINGENCY / ESTIMATE ACCURACY
+13. INADEQUATE CONTINGENCY/ESTIMATE ACCURACY

 Unrealistic and inadequate contingency/management reserve funds contained in the final approved project estimate is another contributing factor to cost overrun.